tmigot/DCISolver.jl/paper/paper.md

 The radius $\rho$ of the trust cylinder decreases with the iterations, so a feasible and optimal point results in the limit.
 For details and theoretical convergence, we refer the reader to the original paper [@bielschowsky2008dynamic].

 `DCISolver.jl` is built upon the JuliaSmoothOptimizers (JSO) tools [@jso].
 JSO is an academic organization containing a collection of Julia packages for nonlinear optimization software development, testing, and benchmarking.
 It provides tools for building models, accessing problems repositories, and solving subproblems. `DCISolver.jl` takes as input an `AbstractNLPModel`, JSO's general model API defined in `NLPModels.jl` [@orban-siqueira-nlpmodels-2020], a flexible data type to evaluate objective and constraints, their derivatives, and to provide any information that a solver might request from a model.
-The user can hand-code derivatives, use automatic differentiation, or use JSO-interfaces to classical mathematical optimization modeling languages such as AMPL [@fourer2003ampl], CUTEst [@cutest] or JuMP [@jump].
+The user can hand-code derivatives, use automatic differentiation, or use JSO-interfaces to classical mathematical optimization modeling languages such as AMPL [@fourer2003ampl], CUTEst [@cutest], or JuMP [@jump].

 Internally, `DCISolver.jl` combines cutting-edge numerical linear algebra solvers.
 The normal step relies heavily on iterative methods for linear algebra from `Krylov.jl` [@montoison-orban-krylov-2020], which provides more than 25 implementations of standard and novel Krylov methods, and they all can be used with Nvidia GPU via CUDA.jl [@besard2018juliagpu].
-The tangential step is computed using the sparse factorization of a symmetric and quasi-definie matrix via `LDLFactorizations.jl` [@orban-ldlfactorizations-2020], or the well-known Fortran code `MA57` [@duff-2004] from the @HSL, via `HSL.jl` [@orban-hsl-2021].
+The tangential step is computed using the sparse factorization of a symmetric and quasi-definite matrix via `LDLFactorizations.jl` [@orban-ldlfactorizations-2020], or the well-known Fortran code `MA57` [@duff-2004] from the @HSL, via `HSL.jl` [@orban-hsl-2021].

-One of the significant advantages of our implementation is that the normal step is factorization free, i.e., it uses second-order information via Hessian-vector products but does not need access to the Hessian as an explicit matrix.
+One of the significant advantages of our implementation is that the normal step is factorization-free, i.e., it uses second-order information via Hessian-vector products but does not need access to the Hessian as an explicit matrix.
 This makes `DCISolver.jl` a valuable asset for large-scale problems, for instance to solve PDE-constrained optimization problems [@migot-orban-siqueira-pdenlpmodels-2021] as illustrated in `PDEOptimizationProblems` [@pdeoptimizationproblems].
 In the current implementation, the tangential step requires the explicit hessian, but removing that restriction is the subject of ongoing research, as is the treatment of inequality constraints.